TNG/keycloak-mock/example-frontend-react/README.md

 ## Prerequisites

 Before you can run this web app, you need a running Keycloak service.
 For this, you can either start a real Keycloak server:

 ```bash
 ./gradlew example-integration-docker:realKeycloakComposeUp
 ```

+The server has a pre-configured user `user` with password `user` in realm `realm` and client `client`.
+The client has enabled authorization code flow, implicit flow and direct access password grant flow.

 Stopping the server can be done running: